More than 2 million people fly in and out of American airports1. Every. Day.

 Hydration is so important it’s worth mentioning separately.

-Cabin air is super dry and drinking extra water is a must.
+Cabin air is dry and drinking extra water is a must.
 Keep alcohol, coffee, and soft drinks to a minimum.
+Remember not to drink from the tap or consider a water bottle with an effective filter.

 Bring a beautiful facial mist to keep your face supple.
 Or apply a rejuvenating mask.